2014 Cartoon Calendar

-This year, the World Bank/Water and Sanitation Program cartoon calendar depicts water and sanitation challenges from a technology perspective to call attention to possible innovations in services to poor people and address some of the misconceptions about the role technology can play.
+This year, the World Bank/Water and Sanitation Program cartoon calendar depicts water and sanitation challenges through a behavior change lens to help demystify some of the nuances that must be understood in order to succeed.

-We want to offer special thanks to the talented artists from around the world who helped us craft these critical messages with creativity and passion, while staying true to the calendar’s tradition of raising awareness through satire.
-Wishing you a fruitful and impactful 2013,
+We thank the talented artists from around the world who helped us craft these critical messages with creativity and passion, while staying true to the calendar’s tradition of raising awareness through humor.

 Vladimir Kadyrbaev is a well-known cartoonist from Kazakhstan.
 Trained as a physicist, he began his career as a schoolteacher, later being drawn more exclusively to creative arts.
 Since 1985, his cartoons have been published daily in many newspapers in Kazakhstan and Russia.
 He also produced an animated cartoon movie in 2006.
 He has won multiple prizes at international cartoon exhibitions in Belgium, Canada, Italy, Poland, Turkey, and more.

 Jesus Felix-Diaz is a young Peruvian graphic artist graduated from PUCP’s Faculty of Arts.
 Jesus specializes in 2D animation and character design for brands such as Inca Kola, Milo, Brahma, among others.
 He currently teaches graphic design at university level and performs as freelance artist.
 Jesus has published covers pages and illustrations for magazines and newspapers such as Poder, Dedo Medio and Moda.
 His best creations are published in www.behance.net/poloverde